Neustadt an der Weinstraße: 17th century

 Denominational disputes over the following century were no longer pursued purely by argument, but with weapons, and the Palatinate was invaded by one campaign after another.
-Neustadt was conquered six times during the Thirty Years' War; in 1622 by the Spaniards, in 1631 by Sweden, in 1635 by Imperial troops, in 1638 by troops of Duke Bernard of Weimar, in 1639 by the French under Field Marshal Henri II d'Orleans, Duke of Longueville and 1644 again by the French.
-After each occasion the occupying forces attempted to enforce their confession.
+Neustadt was conquered six times during the Thirty Years' War; in 1622 by the Spaniards, in 1631 by Sweden, in 1635 by Imperial troops, in 1638 by troops of Duke Bernard of Saxe-Weimar, in 1639 by the French under Field Marshal Henri II d'Orléans, Duke of Longueville and 1644 again by the French.
+After each occasion, the occupying forces attempted to enforce their confession.

 Unlike other Palatine towns, Neustadt survived the War of the Palatine Succession (1689–1697) almost unscathed.

 18th and 19th centuries

-In 1744 of the town population of 2,496, 1,676 were reformed, 620 were Roman Catholics and 200 were Lutherans.
+In 1744 of the town population of 2,496; 1,676 were reformed, 620 were Roman Catholics and 200 were Lutherans.
 Jews were not included in these statistics.

-In the 18th century the town lost its medieval appearance, because its militarily obsolete and superfluous town walls were demolished.
+In the 18th century, the town lost its medieval appearance, because its militarily obsolete and superfluous town walls were demolished.
 When, in 1722, the state road to Mannheim, the new residence of the Elector had been built (today the B 38), in 1723 the northern town wall was pierced.

 Following the seizure of the Left Bank of the Rhine during the French Revolution in 1797–98, Neustadt became just an insignificant administrative centre, the canton capital of the département of Donnersberg.
 Napoleon passed through the town on his retreat from Erfurt to Paris and its official celebrated his visit.
 When, five years later, parts of the emperor's army, defeated near Leipzig, marched through the town the sentiment was, however, quite the opposite.

 In 1815, Neustadt became part of the Kingdom of Bavaria until 1945, along with the rest of the Palatinate which was one of 8 Bavarian districts (Rhine District).
-As of 1837 the district was renamed as Pfalz.
+As of 1837, the district was renamed as Pfalz.
 As a result of this resubordination, in 1818 the town became the seat of a Landkommissariat (called a Bezirksamt from 1862 and a Landkreis from 1939).
-In 1832 the Hambach Festival took place near the town.
+In 1832, the Hambach Festival took place near the town.
 In 1847, Neustadt was connected to the railway network by the Palatine Ludwig Railway.